logzly. Signal Sanctuary

 Step 4: Power Supply Clean‑up

 Even the quietest op‑amp will pick up noise from a sloppy supply.
+Refer to the clean audio paths checklist when selecting regulators and decoupling strategies.
 Build a simple linear regulator using a 7815 and 7915 for +15 V and –15 V. Add a 10 µF electrolytic and a 0.1 µF ceramic capacitor right at the op‑amp pins.
 This combination filters both low‑frequency ripple and high‑frequency spikes.

 If you have a bench supply, you can skip the regulators, but still add the decoupling caps.